Skip to main content

 Research & Development

-Monitoring for contamination during laboratory experiments or while manufacturing samples and prototypes.
+Monitoring for contamination during laboratory experiments, or while manufacturing samples and prototypes.

 Transportation

-Monitoring internal ventilation and external exhaust fumes.
+Monitoring internal ventilation and external exhaust fumes, especially in workshop or servicing areas.

 Medical Facilities